Amy Foster, Executive Director

 Canaan McCaslin, Board Member

 Canaan is a native Floridian who recently moved back home to the Tampa Bay region from the Washington, DC area in July 2014.
-Canaan serves as the Associate VP of Communications for Lutheran Services Florida (LSF), a statewide human services agency.
+Canaan serves as the Special Assistant to the County Administrator at Pinellas County Government.
+Previously he was the Associate VP of Communications for Lutheran Services Florida (LSF), a statewide human services agency.
 Previously he was the Senior Director of Public Policy and Community Engagement for the Head Start program at LSF.
 Canaan earned a bachelor’s degree in International Affairs with a concentration in Latin American and African Studies from Georgetown University.
 He also has a master’s degree in Public Policy and Management from Carnegie Mellon University (CMU).

 Fran Scerbo, Board Member